wasmCloud/nkeys/README.md

 Rust implementation of the [NATS nkeys](https://github.com/nats-io/nkeys) Go library.

-The NATS ecosystem will be moving to Ed25519 keys for identity, authentication and authorization for entities such as Accounts, Users, Servers and Clusters.
+The NATS ecosystem as of v2.x+ moved to Ed25519 keys for identity, authentication and authorization for entities such as Accounts, Users, Servers and Clusters.

 Ed25519 is fast and resistant to side channel attacks.
 Generation of a seed key is all that is needed to be stored and kept safe, as the seed can generate both the public and private keys.